 - Oval.
 Congrats, with your symmetric face, boasting a jaw and forehead that are roughly equal in width, you can get away with most hairstyles.
-Try a pompadour that squares off, leveling the sides with the top (like new Spiderman Andrew Garfield).
+Try a pompadour that squares off, leveling the sides with the top (like Andrew Garfield).

 - Round.
 Elongate a round face with more height at the crown of your head.
 A blocky shape up top will help to offset a baby face.
 An off-center part will also break up the roundness of your face.

 A friend of mine totally rocks the Biebs’ sideswept haircut, but he tempers the look with a bushy beard that’s more “professor of Comparative Literature at a small liberal arts college” than pop star.

 If your hair is short right now, you’ll have to endure an inevitable awkward phase before it reaches the length you want.
 You may even need a few haircuts along the way to keep everything shaped up.
+Don’t be afraid of a little man bun to keep your hair out of your face while you’re growing it out either.
 It’s all part of the process.
-Just remember, pain is beauty.